-Acetyl-CoA carboxylase (ACC) 1 and ACC2 are essential ratelimiting enzymes that synthesize malonyl-CoA (M-CoA) from acetyl-CoA.
+Acetyl-CoA carboxylase (ACC) 1 and ACC2 are essential rate-limiting enzymes that synthesize malonyl-CoA (M-CoA) from acetyl-CoA.
 ACC1 is predominantly expressed in lipogenic tissues and regulates the de novo lipogenesis flux.
-It is upregulated in the liver of patients with nonalcoholic fatty liver disease (NAFLD), which ultimately leads to the formation of fatty liver.
+It is upregulated in the liver of patients with nonalcoholic fatty liver disease (NAFLD), ultimately leading to the formation of fatty liver.
 Therefore, selective ACC1 inhibitors may prevent the pathophysiology of NAFLD and nonalcoholic steatohepatitis (NASH) by reducing hepatic fat, inflammation, and fibrosis.
-Many studies have suggested ACC1/2 dual inhibitors for treating NAFLD/ NASH; however, reports on selective ACC1 inhibitors are lacking.
-In this study, we investigated the effects of compound-1, a selective ACC1 inhibitor for treating NAFLD/NASH, using preclinical in vitro and in vivo models.
+Many studies have suggested ACC1/2 dual inhibitors for treating NAFLD/NASH; however, reports on selective ACC1 inhibitors are lacking.
+In this study, we investigated the effects of compound-1, a selective ACC1 inhibitor for treating NAFLD/NASH, using pre-clinical in vitro and in vivo models.
 Compound-1 reduced M-CoA content and inhibited the incorporation of [14C] acetate into fatty acids in HepG2 cells.
-Additionally, it reduced hepatic M-CoA content and inhibited de novo lipogenesis in C57BL/6J mice after a single dose.
-Furthermore, compound-1 treatment of 8 weeks in Western diet-fed melanocortin 4 receptor knockout mice-NAFLD/NASH mouse model-improved liver hypertrophy and reduced hepatic triglyceride content.
+Additionally, it reduced hepatic M-CoA content and inhibited DNL in C57BL/6J mice after a single dose.
+Further, compound-1 treatment for 8 weeks in western diet-fed melanocortin 4 receptor knockout mice-NAFLD/NASH mouse model-improved liver hypertrophy and reduced hepatic triglyceride content.
 The reduction of hepatic M-CoA by the selective ACC1 inhibitor was highly correlated with the reduction in hepatic steatosis and fibrosis.
-These findings support further investigations of the use of this ACC1 inhibitor as a new treatment of NFLD/NASH.
+These findings support further investigations of the use of this ACC1 inhibitor as a new treatment for NFLD/NASH.